Wednesday, March 18, 2026

 She and I have done it for nearly three years, and I understand why she gets so cranky on the weekend.

-I don't like being angry because I know grandchildren are coming for the weekend.
+I don’t like feeling upset because the grandchildren are coming for the weekend.

-I want to look forward to seeing my grandchildren.
+I want to look forward to seeing them.

 But I don’t, because I know what an entire weekend with them is like.